sergio11/fitflextv_android/README.md

 </p>

 ## Contribution
-Contributions to TvNexa Android are highly encouraged!
+Contributions to FitFlexTV Android are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.

 ## Credits
-TvNexa is developed and maintained by Sergio Sánchez Sánchez (Dream Software).
+FitFlexTV is developed and maintained by Sergio Sánchez Sánchez (Dream Software).
 Special thanks to the open-source community and the contributors who have made this project possible.
 If you have any questions, feedback, or suggestions, feel free to reach out at dreamsoftware92@gmail.com.

 ## Acknowledgements 🙏